 What Your Nails Can Tell You About Your Health

-Normally, the nails are meant to be strong, smooth, and even colored, per the Mayo Clinic.
+Normally, the nails are meant to be strong, smooth, and evenly colored, per the Mayo Clinic.
 Any strange nail changes could be because of bad nail care or be a sign of a health condition.
 These could be less obvious signs, like when the strength, texture, or growth pattern of the nails change.
 Or it could be obvious, like discoloration, bleeding, pain, swelling, or separation.
 It's important that you don't ignore any abnormal signs but report them to your dermatologist.

 Here's why your nails are soft, brittle, or flaky